 The Senator in March of 2013 – the charred base of the original tree is all that’s left.

-The Seminole Voice newspaper website has a good article with details on this very unlikely story, but here’s a summary:
+The Seminole Voice newspaper website had a good article with details on this very unlikely story (no longer available), but here’s a summary:

 - In 1997 a branch fell from the Senator after a storm.